neolp/itmp/README.md

 # 6. Messages

 All ITMP messages are a "list" with a first element "MessageType" followed by one or more message type specific elements:
-[MessageType|integer, ... one or more message type specific elements ...]
+[MessageType:integer, ... one or more message type specific elements ...]

-The notation "Element|type" denotes a message element named "Element" of type "type", where "type" is one of
+The notation "Element:type" denotes a message element named "Element" of type "type", where "type" is one of

 * "uri": a string URI as defined in Section 5.1.1
 * "id": an integer ID as defined in Section 5.1.2